Yilan City: History

-Qing Dynasty
+Qing dynasty

 In 1810 under Qing dynasty rule, a formal administration office was established at Wuwei (五圍) and "Komalan Subprefecture" (噶瑪蘭廳 (Kat-má-lán Thiaⁿ)) was at the present day location of Yilan City.
 Construction of the city wall was completed a year later.
 After a few years once the basic infrastructure was ready, the city assumed the political, economical, cultural and educational center for the Lanyang Plain.
 In 1878, Komalan was a large rice production area commonly called Kapsulan, and became a district called Gilan Hsien.
 It was one of the three new districts that constituted the new Taipeh Prefecture.

 Empire of Japan

 According to the 1904 census, the population of Giran town was about 15,000.

 Republic of China

-After the handover of Taiwan from Japan to the Republic of China on 25 October 1945, Yilan City was created in January 1946 as a county-administered city the county seat of the newly created Yilan County and continue to become the political, economical and cultural centers of the region.
+After the handover of Taiwan from Japan to the Republic of China on 25 October 1945, Yilan City was created in January 1946 as a county-administered city the county seat of the newly created Yilan County and continued to become the political, economical and cultural centers of the region.